davidtchiu/davidtchiu.github.io/teaching/cs240/hwk1.ghpages/index.md

     - You must style your paragraphs to use helvetica point 10 font.
     - You must style your image to have a solid border, and set it to the left of your self-summary.

   - After you've styled your homepage to your liking, commit and push to github.
 It can take 1-2 minutes for the upload to take effect, but check your website in your browser to see.
 Let's work on your resume on a separate branch.

+  - Next, let's work on a resume page.
 Create a new git branch locally called `resume` and switch to it.
+This step is important, as you will be graded on the existence of the branch.

-  - `resume.html` file serves as your resume.
-You must link to it from your index page.
+  - `resume.html` serves as your resume.
+You must link to it from your home page.
 To put yourself in the right mindset, suppose that you're in the early stages of applying for an internship, job, grad school, etc. Place your name and contact info (you don't have to put your physical address on there) in the heading.
 Following that, these sections must be included in this order:

-    - Education: List your collegiate history here; your major and minor (if you've declared -- write "undeclared" if you haven't).
+    - **Education:** List your collegiate history here; your major and minor (if you've declared -- write "undeclared" if you haven't).
 You do not need to share your GPA.
-    - Experience: List any relevant work history and/or leadership/volunteering experiences here.
+    - **Experience**: List any relevant work history and/or leadership/volunteering experiences here.
 A title and a short one-paragraph synopsis per item will be sufficient per item.
-    - Coursework: List your CS and CS-adjacent (such as Math) courses here.
+    - **Coursework**: List your CS and CS-adjacent (such as Math) courses here.
 Use an unordered list containing course number and course title.
-    - Technical Projects: List any significant technical projects here.
+    - **Technical Projects**: List any significant technical projects here.
 A title and short one-paragraph synopsis per project will be sufficient.
 Since it's so early in your studies, you can just list some CS 1 or CS 2 projects here.
-    - Affiliations: List any academic clubs you might be a part of, including athletics and Greek life.
+    - **Affiliations**: List any academic clubs you might be a part of, including athletics and Greek life.

+  - Make sure that your resume matches styling to your homepage, or alternatively, you can create a totally separate styling for your resume.

   - After you're done with the content, merge the `resume` branch to the `main` branch and commit and push, but don't remove the `resume` branch.